nep-pack/NonlinearEigenproblems.jl/docs/src/types.md

 for many common and several general types.

 In the section [specific types](#Specific-types-1) below, we list a number of common classes.
+As a user, first see if your problem fits to one of those classes, as NEP-PACK has very efficient compute functions for these classes.
-If your NEP does not fit into any of the specific types, we recommend that a user tries to specify the problem as an [`SPMF_NEP](@ref), which is described in the section [general types](types.md#General-types-1).
+If your NEP does not fit into any of the specific types, we recommend that a user tries to specify the problem as an [`SPMF_NEP`](@ref), which is described in the section [general types](types.md#General-types-1).
 If your problem can be phrased as a sum of two specific or general types, it is recommended that you use the